 At the federal level, a range of legislative and regulatory approaches have been proposed to address the carbon dioxide emissions associated with the generation of electricity using fossil fuels.
 On June 19 2019, the U.S. EPA issued the Affordable Clean Energy Rule (ACE) as the replacement for the Clean Power Plan.
 The ACE focused on heat rate improvement at individual coal-fired power plants as a means to reduce CO2 emissions by improving plant operating efficiency.
-ACE did not contain specific CO2 emissions limits; instead, ACE provided guidelines for states to follow in limiting CO2 emissions.194 In January of 2021the DC Circuit Court vacated ACE.195 In May 2023, the U.S. EPA proposed Clean Air Act emission limits and guidelines for carbon dioxide emitted by power plants These limits are to be based on cost-effective and available control burning fossil fuels. technologies.196 The successful implementation of these rules (and the litigation surrounding them) will be impacted by the commercial viability of carbon capture and sequestration technology applied to fossil fuel burning power plants, which has not yet been proven to be commercial in a significant number of electric generation applications.
-As of the release of this draft 2024 Long-Term Plan,
+ACE did not contain specific CO2 emissions limits; instead, ACE provided guidelines for states to follow in limiting CO2 emissions.193 In January of 2021the DC Circuit Court vacated ACE.194 In May 2023, the U.S. EPA proposed Clean Air Act emission limits and guidelines for carbon dioxide emitted by power plants burning fossil fuels.
+These limits are to be based on cost-effective and available control technologies.195 The successful implementation of these rules (and the litigation surrounding them) will be impacted by the commercial viability of carbon capture and sequestration technology applied to fossil fuel burning power plants, which has not yet been proven to be commercial in a significant number of electric generation applications.
+As of the release of this 2024 Long-Term Plan, carbon emission limits for power plants have yet to be implemented and clean energy standards remain a topic of debate at the federal level.
+The Agency will monitor efforts to implement federal emissions limits and may update this approach in future Long-Term Plans based upon those efforts.